 This role requires maintaining an effective partnership between Department Chairs and research operations leadership.
 The range of duties is broad and requires an understanding of the mission and goals of the City of Hope.

 - Provide oversight of the day-to-day operations of the CTSS office.
-Partner with the Senior Director of Clinical Research Billing determining the short- and long-term vision for CTSS.
+Partner with the Senior Director of Clinical Research Services determining the short- and long-term vision for CTSS.

 - Under the supervision of the Senior Director, direct the administrative and financial requirements of the department and ensure success in all activities.